-In preparation for the RFP process, PGE has identified a potential benchmark wind resource with nameplate capacity of up to approximately 500 MW, which would qualify for the production tax credit.
-The submission of this resource into the RFP process as a benchmark bid is subject to additional due diligence by PGE and the negotiation and execution of definitive agreements.
+Since issuing the IRP, PGE has identified a potential benchmark wind resource that could have a nameplate capacity of up to approximately 500 MW, and which would qualify for the production tax credit.
+The Company continues to explore this option.
+The submission of this resource into a request for proposals (RFP) for renewable resources as a benchmark bid is subject to additional due diligence and the negotiation and execution of definitive agreements.
 If agreements are reached, the potential benchmark resource would be considered in the RFP process along with other renewable resource offerings.
-Such resource would help PGE meet its RPS requirements, as well as provide a portion of PGE's identified capacity needs.
+Such a resource would help PGE meet its RPS requirements, as well as provide a portion of the Company's identified capacity needs.